taurus-org/taurus/doc/source/tep/TEP18.md

 ### Reusing existim shims

-Another implementation decission revolves around whether importing some of the existing shims *within our own shim* to simplify the implementation and maintenance of our own shim (i.e., to partially comply with Goal 5).
+The Goal 5 suggests that, even if we end up building our own shim, we should try to do so based on an existing shim (i.e., importing one of the existing implementations from our own shim).

-In this case, importing `silx.gui.qt` or `pyqtgraph.Qt` would go against Goal 8 (even if both silx and pyqtgraph are dependencies for some submodules of `taurus.qt.qtgui`, we would like to avoid making them mandatory at the `taurus.qt` level since they are relatively heavy).
+Unfortunately, we see that importing `silx.gui.qt` or `pyqtgraph.Qt` would go against Goal 8 (even if both silx and pyqtgraph are dependencies for some submodules of `taurus.qt.qtgui`, we would like to avoid making them mandatory at the `taurus.qt` level since they are relatively heavy).

-On the other hand, qtpy and Qt.py are probably light enough to consider using them but the fact that Qt.py is not yet packaged for debian and that the version of qtpy packaged in debian9 introduces disruptive patching of the PyQt4 binding ([qtpy_issue119]) should also be weighted in the decision.
-The final decision on this aspect can be left to the implementation phase itself where the various options can be tested in practice.
+On the other hand, `qtpy` and `Qt.py` are probably light enough to consider using them but the fact that `Qt.py` is not yet packaged for debian and that the version of `qtpy` packaged in debian9 introduces disruptive patching of the PyQt4 binding ([qtpy_issue119]) weights against it.

+In the proposed implementation we opted for writing our own shim based heavily on the qtpy implementation, but with enough changes that Goal 5 cannot be considered as being fulfilled.

 ## Importing from taurus.external.qt VS importing directly from a binding

-Should I import from `taurus.external.qt` or directly from PyQt5 / PyQt4 / ... ?
+Should one import from `taurus.external.qt` or directly from PyQt5 / PyQt4 / ... ?

 Until now, we recommended our users to always import the QtCore, QtGui, etc from `taurus.external.qt`.
-But with the improved support to multiple bindings in this TEP, this recommendation can be revised as follows:
+But with the improved support of multiple bindings in this TEP, this recommendation can be revised as follows:

 - For code that is going to be part of Taurus (and consequently potentially used as library by other other people), Qt, QtGui, QtCore, etc. should be imported from `taurus.external.qt`.
-The same applies to plugins to taurus that intend to be used as a library (otherwise, the plugins should be capable failing gracefully in case of incompatible bindings).
+The same applies to plugins to taurus that intend to be used as a library (otherwise, the plugins should be capable of failing gracefully in case of incompatible bindings).

-- For an end-user application based on taurus it is probably better to import directly from the binding (PyQt5 is the best supported) and let taurus to adapt to that choice.
+- For an end-user application based on taurus it is probably better to import directly from a specific binding (PyQt5 is the best supported) and let taurus to adapt to that choice.
 In this way, one can write idiomatic code that matches better the binding that has been chosen.
 Using the `taurus.external.qt` shim is also possible if one wants to make the code binding-agnostic, but in that